lien-github/test/readme.txt

-nihao woshi lien is a shuaige aaaa nihao
+nihao woshi lien is a shuaige aaaa bbbb nihao